rgouicem/ouichefs/README.md

-# ouichefs - a simple educational filesystem for Linux
+# ouiche_fs - a simple educational filesystem for Linux
 The main objective of this project is to provide a simple Linux filesystem for students to build on.

 ## Summary